AashutoshTrivedi/mask_detector/README.md

-# mask_detector using pyhton and keras
+# mask_detector using python and keras